 Observation, participation, and directed teaching in an approved school setting will be carried out under the supervision of a selected supervising middle grades teacher and University personnel.
 A seminar with the University supervisor is scheduled throughout the semester of the student teaching experience.
 Assessment will focus on preparation and teaching procedures.
-Prerequisite: Completion of all courses and at least one part of the GACE test.
+Prerequisite: Completion of all courses and passing scores in two of the five GACE tests for Middle Grades.